 How Tixel Works Compared to Laser Treatments

-Laser treatments vary widely depending on the type of machine and wavelength used.
+Laser treatments vary depending on the device and wavelength.
 Some are non-ablative and work in the lower layers of skin without removing the surface.
-Others are ablative, vaporising the top layer of skin to trigger a more dramatic repair response.
-Laser therapy relies on how the skin reacts to light absorption, whether in water, pigment, or blood vessels.
+Others are ablative, vaporising the top layer of skin to drive a stronger repair response.
+Laser therapy relies on how the skin reacts to light absorbed in water, pigment or blood vessels.

 Treatment Recovery Time and Disruption

-Tixel treatment is low-disruption.
-Clients typically experience mild redness and a faint grid pattern where the tip of the device touched the skin.
-This lasts around 48 hours, sometimes longer on thinner skin.
-Makeup and active skincare are avoided during this healing window.
-Flaking may occur by day three, but many clients return to work or light activities within one to two days.
+Tixel recovery is usually short compared with stronger resurfacing.
+People often notice mild redness and a faint grid where the device has touched the skin for around 48 hours, sometimes longer on thinner skin.
+Makeup and active skincare are avoided.
+Light flaking can occur by day three.
+Many people return to desk-based work within one to two days, but plans should still allow for a longer recovery if needed.

 Skin Types and Safety Considerations